 I’ve used my Karri dress and simply left off the sleeves.
 This is a great variation for anyone who lives in a hot climate like me!
-I also used cotton lawn as the lining as i find it to be a cooler option.
+I also used cotton lawn as the lining as I find it to be a cooler option.

 Ok ready to learn how to fully line a sleeveless dress, zipper and all?!
-Lets do it!
+Let’s do it!

 The first step is to prep all your pieces.
 Sew the skirt and the skirt lining separately.
-Staystitch along the waistline seam, and clip into the curve being careful not to cut through the stitches.
+Stay stitch along the waistline seam, and clip into the curve being careful not to cut through the stitches.
 Now is a good time to finish the raw edges of the centre back of the skirt and skirt lining as you won’t be able to later.

 Sew the Bodice and Bodice lining separately and do not sew the side seams yet.
 Your pieces should look like the above images when laying flat.
 Don’t worry about finishing the raw edges as they will all be enclosed.

 Place the bodice and boding lining right sides together.
-Sew around the armsyce on both sides through the bodice and the lining – your seam allowance will depend on your pattern, for Karri the armhole sleeve allowance is 5/8″ (1.5cm).
+Sew around the armscye on both sides through the bodice and the lining – your seam allowance will depend on your pattern, for Karri the armhole sleeve allowance is 5/8″ (1.5cm).
 Sew around the neckline beginning and ending about 1″ (2.5cm) from the centre back where the zipper will be installed later.
 The seam allowance on the neckline of the Karri dress is 1/4″ (0.6cm).

-Either trim back your seam allowances, or notch along the curved portions.
+Either trim back your seam allowances or notch along the curved portions.
 My favourite trick is to trim back the seam allowances with pinking shears as this has the benefit of creating lots of little notches.
 So easy!

 Now we will need to pull the back bodice through the shoulders of the blouse to turn the bodice right way round (right sides facing outwards).
-The easiest way to do this is to separate the lining and and bodice, put your hand through the shoulder of the bodice, grab the back of the bodice and pull it through.
+The easiest way to do this is to separate the lining and bodice, put your hand through the shoulder of the bodice, grab the back of the bodice and pull it through.
 You’ll need to do this on both sides.

 Now we’ll need to sew the side seams together.

-Separate the bodice front and lining front as shown in the image above, and make sure that the side seam raw edges are laying flat, and you can see the right side of both bodice front and lining front.
+Separate the bodice front and lining front as shown in the image above, and make sure that the side seam raw edges are laying flat, and you can see the right side of both the bodice front and lining front.

 Now open up the bodice back pieces as well so that you can see the wrong side/inside of the back bodice and back lining.
 The side seam raw edges should be flat and in a straight line.